Polyblur: Removing mild blur by polynomial reblurring: Polyblur implementation details

 \section{Polyblur implementation details}

 In this section we describe a Polyblur implementation to allow us to achieve the performance to deblur a 12MP image on a modern mobile platform in a fraction of a second.
-The core parts of the algorithm are implemented using the language~\textit{Halide}~\cite{ragan2012decoupling}. \textbf{Blur estimation.} We follow Sec.~\ref{subsec:natural} to estimate the blur.
+The core parts of the algorithm are implemented using the language~\textit{Halide}~\cite{ragan2012decoupling}.
+Halide separates the algorithm implementation from its execution schedule (i.e., loop nesting, parallelization, etc) enabling us us to more easily fuse pipeline stages for locality and to make use of SIMD and thread parallelism.
+Note that despite of this choice, most part of the algorithm can run in parallel and a parallel implementation could take full advantage of the parallel processing power of modern GPUs. \textbf{Blur estimation.} We follow Sec.~\ref{subsec:natural} to estimate the blur.
 As the first step we normalize the image using quantiles ($q=0.0001$ and $1-q$) to be robust to outliers.
 From the image gradient we compute the directional derivative at $m=6$ angles uniformly covering $[0, \pi)$.
 The maximum direction of the magnitude at each angle is found and among the $m$ maximum values, we find the minimum value and angle ($f_0, \theta_0)$ through bicubic interpolation.
 Using~(\ref{eq:model_final}) we compute $\sigma_0$ and $\sigma_1$.
-A pseudo-code for the blur estimation step is included in the supplemental material. \textbf{Deblurring step.} The deblurring filter has a closed form given by the estimated blur and the polynomial in~(\ref{eq:pol3alphad}).
+More details about the blur estimation, as long as a pseudo-code for the blur estimation step, are included in Appendix~\ref{ap:blur_estimation_details}. \textbf{Deblurring step.} The deblurring filter has a closed form given by the estimated blur and the polynomial in~(\ref{eq:pol3alphad}).
 In the case of using a third order polynomial, the restoration filter support is roughly three times the one of the estimated base blur.
 Large blur kernel convolutions can be efficiently computed in Fourier domain.
 If the Gaussian blur is separable, the convolution can be efficiently computed in-place.
 In this case, we do not compute the polynomial filter and directly apply and accumulate repeated applications of the Gaussian blur as follows:

 where $v$ is the input blurry image, $k$ the estimated blur kernel, and $a_0,\ldots,a_d$ the deblurring polynomial coefficients, and $v_d$ the deblurred output image.
 Non-separable Gaussian filtering can also be efficiently computed by two 1D Gaussian filters in non-orthogonal axis.
 This can further optimize our procedure. \textbf{Halo detection and removal.} Halos can be generated due to misestimation of blur or more generally due to model mismatch.
 Halos appear at pixels where the blurry image and restored image have opposite gradients (gradient reversal).
 Let $v(\bx)$ be the blurry image and $\bar{v}(\bx)$ the deblurred one.
 Pixels with gradient reversal are those where $ M(\bx) = - \nabla v(\bx) \cdot \nabla \bar{v}(\bx), $ is positive.